openstack/cyborg-specs/specs/victoria/approved/qat-driver-proposal.rst

 and lossless data compression.
 Hence, using Intel® QAT for application acceleration in cloud has been becoming desirable.

-Intel® QAT card also support SRIOV, which means admin can virtualize it into serveral VFs and assign VFs to the VM.
+Intel® QAT card also support SRIOV [1]_, which means admin can virtualize it into serveral VFs and assign VFs to the VM.
 One Intel® QAT Card usually has 3 or 6 PFs which correspond to "Device" notion in Cyborg, and each of them can be virtualize into 8 or 16 VFs.
 It depends on diffirent devices.

 This spec will add a Intel® QAT driver for Cyborg to manage specific Intel® QAT